• FlowerRoom

 What’s in a Name?

 Our rich history has much deeper roots than our official beginnings in 1906.
-Originally a surname shared by some Dutch-descended New Yorkers, the name Knickerbocker evolved to become the nickname for all New Yorkers and the moniker for a literary magazine, beer brand, a bridge (later renamed Brooklyn Bridge), one of the first organized baseball teams (founded in 1845), and eventually the name of New York’s own, New York Knicks NBA team.
+Originally a surname shared by some Dutch-descended New Yorkers, the name Knickerbocker evolved to become the nickname for all New Yorkers and the moniker for a literary magazine, a beer brand, a bridge (later renamed Brooklyn Bridge), one of the first organized baseball teams (founded in 1845), and eventually, the name of New York’s own NBA team, the New York Knicks.

 Knick Exterior